24luca24/Pipeline-Style-CountFrequency/README.md

   2)In the main all the functions used to achieve the goal should be composed in a Pipeline Style 3)Avoid impure action

+To run the program with the test (size small or large): node test --size small --lang java --main TermFrequency